 She has worked intensively with migrants, refugees and artists from non-english speaking backgrounds.
 She is an experienced youth worker and disability support worker and has an excellent understanding of both community and arts.

 She has presented at forums and conferences in community cultural development best practice, arts business and provided training in submission writing and funding opportunities.
-She has sat on the selection panel for the Northern Rivers Country Arts Support Program.
+She has twice sat on the selection panel for the Northern Rivers Country Arts Support Program.

 Christina has created a number of arts business plans and been successful in securing funding for restructured roles and new programs based on these plans.
 She has also provided support for corporate strategic plans in the marketing and media sectors.